MonkeySeeDoCG/MoMo/README.md

 Please visit our [project page](https://monkeyseedocg.github.io/) for more details.

 ## News
 📢 **Nov.
+27, 2024**: Variation to baseline training code is not available.
+See the Model Training paragraph.

+📢 **Nov.
 21, 2024**: TMB benchmark is now available, together with the evaluation code.
 If you already have an installed environment, run `bash prepare/download_glove.sh; bash prepare/download_t2m_evaluators.sh`.
 It is recommended to recreate the conda environment as well.

 📢 **July 27, 2024**: First release - motion transfer of generated or inverted motions, using a pretrained model.
-Coming soon: visualization of deep features, evaluation.

 ## Preparations
 ### Create Environment